ExeClim/Isca/docs/source/modules/two_stream_gray_rad.rst

 +------------------+-------------------------------+----------------------------------------------------+----------------------+

-For each of these schemes diurnally-and-seasonally averaged, and time-dependent options for the incoming solar radiation are avaialable.
+For each of these schemes diurnally-and-seasonally averaged, and time-dependent options for the incoming solar radiation are available.

-In the next few sections we will describe the main options avaiable to the user for solving the radiative transfer equations, and prescribing the insolation.
+In the next few sections we will describe the main options available to the user for solving the radiative transfer equations, and prescribing the insolation.
 Namelist options and their defaults, and available output diagnostics are summarised at the end of the documentation.

 Frierson/Byrne schemes
 ----------------------